bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 _Stubs supply data_

 A stub object simulates a source of something.
-A stub database simulates the data we can fetch from a real database.
+The stub object exactly conforms to the programming interface of some 'difficult dependency' and simulates it for the test.
+A stub database, for example, simulates the data we can fetch from a real database.

+By using Dependency Inversion (as per the previous chapter), then we are free to swap the real object and a stub for use within our code.
+The tests wire up the stub.
+Production code wires up the real object.

+The major advantage here is that our production code under test works the same way for both cases.
+There is no conditional behaviour inside it.
+No "if test mode is active" type stuff.
+Once the test passes against the stub, it will pass against the real object.

+#### Pre-canned data pins down assertions

 A stub always returns well-known, pre-canned data.